Where challenge means reward; where living means learning

 - Typically, our staff spend their time fishing, camping, hunting, exploring the region, relaxing etc. It’s important to develop hobbies and to plan activities – fun and adventure is there for the taking but it won’t come and find you.

-- Building relationships is key, and while we’ll of course help you get to know your colleagues and the wider community, it’s important that you take the lead.
+- Building relationships is key, and while we’ll of course help you get to know your colleagues and the wider community, it’s important that you take the lead and can show initiative.

 What are we looking for?